BioKoinos

 Juan Carlos Gallego-Gómez completed his undergraduate studies in Medicine at the University of Quindío (Colombia).
 He holds a Biology degree, with a major in Genetics and a notable emphasis on zoology, from the University of Valle.
 He obtained his PhD in Molecular Biology from the Autonomous University of Madrid and the National Center of Biotechnology (CNB-CSIC) in Spain.
 Currently, he serves as a professor and researcher at the Faculty of Medicine at the University of Antioquia in Medellín, Colombia.
 He leads the Molecular and Translational Medicine Group.
 Presently, he is pursuing a second PhD in Philosophy of Science at the University of Valle (Cali, Colombia) under the guidance of Juan Carlos Moreno-Ortíz from Saint Thomas Aquinas University in Bogotá, Colombia.
 His research interests span philosophy, history, and sociology of biology and medicine.
 His doctoral thesis focuses on the historical assembly of the cell as an epistemic-scientific entity using the historical epistemology approach.
 More recently, he has delved into exploring metaphysics within biology for comprehending the cell through the lenses of process and substantialist ontologies.

-Juan Carlos Gallego-Gómez is a visiting researcher at BioKoinos and will be based there from September 2023 to February 2024.
-During this period, he will collaborate on research involving the development of metaphysical approaches to understanding the cell as an epistemic-scientific entity alongside Laura Nuño de la Rosa.
+Juan Carlos Gallego-Gómez visited BioKoinos from September 2023 to February 2024.
+During this period, he collaborated on research involving the development of metaphysical approaches to understanding the cell as an epistemic-scientific entity alongside Laura Nuño de la Rosa.

 Contact: juan.gallego.gomez[at]correounivalle.edu.co